+Female metal singers are providing the most diverse and interesting perspectives in the genre right now.
 This past weekend, I found myself listening to the self-titled debut EP by London-based troubadour A.A.
 Williams, recently released on Holy Roar records.
 It’s quite brilliant: fragile and beautiful; dark and threatening.
 In a run time of just twenty minutes, Williams has established herself as one of the most exciting new artists of 2019.
 Inspired, I was led down a rabbit hole of some of my other favourite releases of the last few years that capture a similar sentiment.
-After a few hours spent in the company of some wonderful albums, I came to a conclusion that has been staring metal in the face: a female perspective is the most original voice in heavy music right now.
+After a few hours spent in the company of some wonderful albums, I came to a conclusion that has been staring metal in the face: a female perspective is the most original voice in heavy music at the moment.

 That sentence is gonna jerk a few knees, so let’s be clear: men are still making great heavy metal albums.
 Of course they are.
 But listen to albums as brave, personal, vast and challenging as Rheia by Oathbreaker, or Hiss Spun by Chelsea Wolfe, or Time Will Die And Love Will Bury It by Rolo Tomassi, or On Dark Horses by Emma Ruth Rundle.
 Consider that, this very month, Reba Meyers of Code Orange became the first woman to release a signature ESP guitar.
 Diverse and different as all those artists may be within their own right, the point stands: something is changing.

 Female metal singers: a brand new flavour for a scene that has spent decades drenched in testosterone